aydenscott/SpotifyPlaylistAnalyzer/README.md

 # SpotifyPlaylistTimeline
-Python program that scrapes http://sortyourmusic.playlistmachinery.com/ and collects:
+Python program that scrapes http://sortyourmusic.playlistmachinery.com/ and collects/displays:
 * Timeline histogram of the songs in the selected playlist
 * Pie chart of length data from songs
 * Prints the 10 most common artists in your playlists along with their occurance rate